payu-intrepos/payu-olamoney-ios/README.md

 Add following line in to your Podfile
 ```
-pod 'PayUIndia-OlaMoneySDK'
+pod 'PayUIndia-OlaMoney'
 ```

 ##### Manual integration
-1. Download the framework files from here.
-[Files yet to be uploaded]
+1. Download the framework files from here. https://github.com/payu-intrepos/payu-olamoney-ios/releases
-2. Link to your project......etc etc
+2. Link to your project.

 ##### Make UPI Payments